Climate Emergency Fund

-The Climate Emergency Fund (CEF) is a US-based nonprofit organization that supports climate change activist groups involved in civil disobedience.
+Climate Emergency Fund (CEF) is a US-based nonprofit organization that supports climate change activist groups involved in non-violent direct action.
 It was founded in 2019 by filmmaker Rory Kennedy, a member of the prominent Kennedy family, and Getty family heiress Aileen Getty.

 Activities

-The CEF often supports groups that use civil disobedience tactics, including Just Stop Oil, Last Generation and Climate Defiance.
+Climate Emergency Fund often supports groups that use non-violent direct action tactics, including Just Stop Oil, Last Generation and Climate Defiance.

-The CEF funded actions supporting the Inflation Reduction Act.
+Since supporting actions targeting Inflation Reduction Act hold-outs during the Biden administration, Climate Emergency Fund has since been a strong supporter of the nationwide AI data center resistance movement.

 Funding

 As of August 2022, Getty has donated $1 million to the fund.
 When he joined the board of directors in September 2022, film director Adam McKay pledged $4 million to the fund.

-The Washington Examiner reported in May 2023 that the CEF funded groups "deploying unorthodox and extremist methods across the world to protest fossil fuels."